 Concerning the storage of imaging data, both the E-M10 III and the GX9 write their files to SDXC cards.
 The E-M10 III supports UHS-II cards (Ultra High Speed data transfer of up to 312 MB/s), while the GX9 can use UHS-I cards (up to 104 MB/s).

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus OM-D E-M10 Mark III and Panasonic Lumix DC-GX9 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the E-M10 III and the GX9 are recent models that are part of the current product line-up.
-The E-M10 III replaced the earlier Olympus E-M10 II, while the GX9 followed on from the Panasonic GX8.
+The GX9 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the E-M10 III has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-M10 III was succeeded by the Olympus E-M10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 So what conclusions can be drawn?
 Is the Olympus E-M10 III better than the Panasonic GX9 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Olympus OM-D E-M10 Mark III: